bilhox/Cat-dressage-Game/README.md

 # Cat-dressage-Game

+**How to launch the game**

+To launch the game , you need to install the Python interpreter and launch the file main.py .

+**Presentation of the Game**

 Hello everyone , this is the first game of my tea room , a mini-game where you need to become the best tamer of cats !

 In this game , you will tame your cat to gain experience points and get a higher a rank , the objective : Become the Master of cats (The higher rank) !